cockpit-project/cockpit/bots/README.md

 ## Images

-In order to test Cockpit it is staged into an operating system image.
+In order to test Cockpit-related projects, they are staged into an operating system image.
 These images are tracked in the ```bots/images``` directory.

 These well known image names are expected to contain no ```.``` characters and have no file name extension.